thogiti/thogiti.github.io/_posts/2024-09-02-Measuring-Decentralization-Safety-social-consensus.md

 $$DL(p) = \min \lbrace k : \sum_{i=1}^{k} R_i \geq \frac{p}{100} \times \sum_{i=1}^{N} R_i \rbrace$$

 - **For example:**
-  - $DL(50)$ represents the minimum number of participants required to control 50\% of the network’s resources.
+  - $DL(50)$ represents the minimum number of participants required to control 50% of the network’s resources.
   - A smaller $DL(50)$ indicates centralization.
   - A larger $DL(50)$ indicates decentralization.

+_Often in PBFT protocols, you only need 1/3 dishonest actors to compromise safety and liveness of the network.
+So for practical purposes we are looking for the information on $DN(33)$ and $DL(33)$._

 **Example Clarification:**